bryanhannes/bryanhannes.github.io/_posts/2023-01-7-reactively-storing-and-retrieving-url-state-in-angular.markdown

 ---
 layout: post
-title:  "Storing and retrieving state in the URL in Angular"
+title:  "Reactively storing and retrieving URL state in Angular"
-date:   2023-01-01 10:00:00 +0100
+date:   2023-01-07 10:00:00 +0100
 published: true
 comments: true
 categories: Angular
-cover: assets/building-image-generator-with-openai-and-angular/building-image-generator-with-openai-and-angular.png
+cover: assets/reactively-storing-and-retrieving-url-state-in-angular/reactively-storing-and-retrieving-url-state-in-angular.png
 ---

 In this article. we'll explore different techniques you can use to store state in the URL, including query parameters and route parameters.
 We also build an application that saves the search filters in the URL.